-Under state law, all motorists are required to have a minimum coverage amount on all vehicles with a valid license plate to cover the costs of Florida car accident injuries and property damage—and if they don’t, they could face severe consequences and open themselves up to lawsuits after a crash.
+Under state law, all motorists are required to have a minimum coverage amount on all vehicles with a valid license plate to cover the costs of Florida car accident injuries and property damage.
+Drivers that do not adhere to these requirements can face severe consequences and open themselves up to lawsuits after a crash.

 Car Insurance Requirements and Optional Coverage for Florida Drivers